dambach/VolMeter/content/authors/JY/_index.md

 ---
 # Display name
-title: Damien Bachasson
+title: Jean-Yves Hogrel, PhD

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Co-funder and Senior Scientific Advisor